 Here’s my best guess:

 Looking around Ginny Kubitz Moyer’s home, you notice a surprising decorating motif: Dog Post-its.
-As you walk throughout the house, carefully navigating the toys underfoot, you spot countless Post-its on the walls and doors, each paper square sporting an identical image of a fluffy white canine.
+As you walk throughout the house, carefully navigating the toys underfoot, you spot countless Post-its on the walls and doors, each paper square sporting an identical image of a fluffy white canine, he really needs a self service moving every time he gets a new house.

 “That’s the work of my five-year-old,” Ginny explains.
 “He got a pad of them in his Easter basket, and instead of using them for writing notes, he plastered the house with them.”
 She gives a philosophical shrug.
 “It’s better than having the boys write on the walls with crayon.
 Trust me on that.”